In Case of Emergency

 If a patient is at acute risk of violence to self or others, it is an emergency.

-In these cases, for example, with patients experiencing homicidal or suicidal ideation or intent, referrals to social services or mental health services, substance abuse referrals, or lethal means counseling might be appropriate.
+In these cases, for example, with patients experiencing homicidal or suicidal ideation or intent, lethal means counseling, referrals to social services or mental health services, or substance abuse referrals might be appropriate.

 If the patient or someone in the patient’s home is in a time of crisis, you can recommend firearms be temporarily stored outside the home.
 Local law enforcement or a gun range or retailer might be legally able and available to store firearms temporarily, until the period of imminent risk has ended.
 Check to see what options exist in your area.

 In some states, emergency risk protection orders (ERPOs) might be an option.

-Seventeen states and the District of Columbia have provisions for temporarily removing from the home the firearms of persons deemed to be at immediate risk of violence to self or to others.
+Nineteen states and the District of Columbia have provisions for temporarily removing from the home the firearms of persons deemed to be at immediate risk of violence to self or to others.
 These are civil orders and in most states are available to immediate family members, household members, and members of law enforcement.
-In most states (excepting Maryland), health care providers cannot directly petition for these orders, but you may discuss this option with a patient at imminent risk or his or her family if a policy exists in your state.
+In many states where ERPOs exist, health care providers cannot directly petition for these orders, but you may discuss this option with a patient at imminent risk or his or her family if a policy exists in your state.

 Evaluations of these policies suggest that they may be particularly useful in preventing suicides.1, 2